Planning for Retirement from Arts & Science

 Outside Employment – There are no restrictions on accepting outside employment following retirement.

 Office Space – Subject to availability, the faculty member’s home department may provide a shared space for retired faculty to work.
 These arrangements should be worked out by the faculty member and their department chair prior to retirement.

 Tuition Remission – You may be eligible to continue receiving tuition benefits for yourself, your spouse or registered domestic partner, and your dependent children under certain circumstances.
 Please refer to the Retiree Tuition Remission Benefits for more information.

 Note: The information provided above is not intended to take the place of official University policies that change from time to time.
-As with all NYU and FAS policies, this document is subject to change, and the policies in effect at the time of an action will apply to that action.
+As with all NYU and Arts & Science policies, this document is subject to change, and the policies in effect at the time of an action will apply to that action.